Pearl Gonzalez Shines At Invicta FC 29 — Proves She’s An Emerging MMA Star

 Pearl Gonzalez was born and raised in Chicago.
 It is there where Gonzalez encountered several trials and tribulations as she was making attempts to define her purpose.
 Her inspiring story has been chronicled in an Invicta FC feature, which is currently on YouTube.

 Inside of the cage, Pearl Gonzalez is developing into a force to be reckoned with.
-Her current journey, which includes the skirmish at the Invicta FC 29 weigh-ins and her story leading up to her most recent fight may be enough to convince fans that a star is born.
+Her current journey, which includes the skirmish at the Invicta FC 29 weigh-ins, and her story leading up to her most recent fight, may be enough to convince fans that a star is rising.